ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Does College of Charleston accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ College of Charleston accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ College of Charleston accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to College of Charleston?

-❌ No, College of Charleston is test optional, so you can make the call if you want to to send your ACT or SAT scores.
+❌ No, College of Charleston is test optional, so it's up to you if you want to submit test scores or not.
 If you have higher than average scores, you may want to send them.
-If your scores are average or below average, you may want not want to include them in your application.
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is College of Charleston's acceptance rate?

-✅ College of Charleston has an acceptance rate of 76%.
+✅ College of Charleston's acceptance rate is 76%.

 What is the early decision acceptance rate at College of Charleston?